 Evening meal and overnight in a winery near Vittoria.

-After lunch, we venture among some of the finest Greek temples in the whole of the Mediterranean.
+This morning we venture among some of the finest Greek temples in the whole of the Mediterranean.
 We walk the whole stretch of the Valle dei Templi, starting with the beautiful Temple of Hera, moving on to the breathtaking Temple of Concordia – perfectly preserved and beautifully sited with fine views over almond groves and the sea and onwards until we reach the Temple of Zeus – the largest Doric temple ever built.

-We travel onward (1.5 hours) to a wonderful baglio near Marsala where we stay the night.
+Afer lunch, we travel onward (1.5 hours) to a wonderful baglio near Marsala where we stay the night.

 Phoenician and Arabic Sicily